 At Sutton Outdoor Preschool we understand the importance of the settling-in process and are committed to making it as stress free as possible.
-We approach settling-in in a flexible open-minded way, and try to find out what works for each individual child.
+We also see this as opportunity to work with parents to find out more about their child's interests, learning styles, likely behaviours in certain situations and if they feel the child (or family) need support in any area of the child's life.
+We try to find out what works for each individual child.